python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

   - Sample Rate: `samp_rate`
   - Waveform: `Square`
   - Frequency: `frequency`
-- Variable samp_rate (Not shown above):
+- Variable (_already in the flowgraph_) with id `samp_rate`:
   - Delete this block.
-It is automatically created, but in this case, we want to make a Parameter instead.
+It is automatically created, but in this case, we do not want it.
 - First Parameter:
   - Id: `samp_rate`
   - Label: `Sample Rate`